wsor4035/dev.luanti.org/content/for-creators/player-physics.md

 What you want to achieve is to have some “middleware” mod like Player Physics API that allows mods to somehow modify player physics without overwriting the final result.
 You then combine all values to calculate a final result and use it in `player:set_physics_override`.
 Which formula you use is up to you.
 Or maybe you can think of an entirely different solution.

-It is not known if any alternative approaches (besides Player Phyics API) has been done.
+It is not known if any alternative approaches (besides Player Physics API) have been done.

 #### Only allow the game to set physics